Local regularity of the Bergman projection on a class of pseudoconvex domains of finite type

 \subsection{The smoothness of kernels: local behavior}

-In this section, $\Om$ is a smooth, bounded pseudoconvex domain and $z_0\in \bd\Omega$ is a point at which the local Condition $R$ holds.
+In this subsection, $\Om$ is a smooth, bounded pseudoconvex domain and $U$ is an open set in which $L^2$ pseudolocal estimates for the Bergman projection hold.
 We start our estimate of the Bergman kernel by proving that $\B(z,w)$ is smooth near the diagonal and satisfies uniform estimates when the points $z$ and $w$ are a uniform distance apart.
 Throughout the paper we use the notation that if $\alpha = (\alpha_1,\dots,\alpha_n)$ is an $n$-tuple of nonnegative integers, then $D^\alpha = \prod_{j=1}^{n}\frac{\di^{\alpha_j}}{\di z_j^{\alpha_j}}$.